larryknaebelobsidian/kingdom/Proposition 59. This Kingdom of God, offered to the Jewish nation, lest the purpose of God fail, is to be given to others who are adopted..md

 tags:
   - toc
 ---
+# Proposition 59.
+This Kingdom of God, offered to the Jewish nation, lest the purpose of God fail, is to be given to others who are adopted.

 >This Kingdom is incorporated by covenant promise with the seed of Abraham; that seed is chosen, but refusing the Kingdom on the condition annexed to it, now, that the Divine Purpose revealed in the covenants may *not fail* in its accomplishment through the unbelief and depravity of the nation, another seed must be raised up *unto Abraham*, to whom the Kingdom, in a peculiar sense (as will be explained hereafter), is to be given.
 >p.
 386 Vol. 1 Prop 59